DADA: Driver Attention Prediction in Driving Accident Scenarios: Experiments

-Table. \ref{tab7} presents the quantitative results of the proposed method and other state-of-the-arts.
-From these results, our full model with later fusion (ours-S-LF) outperforms others significantly.
-Interestingly, we find that except from our model, most of the metrics of static attention methods show higher values than the dynamic ones.
-The underlying reason may be two fold: 1) static methods do not consider the complex motion or variation information in prediction, which could reduce the influence of the historical dynamics of scene that may be considered inadequately; 2) the behind mechanisms of dynamic driver attention allocation in challenging situations is complex and still unclear, which can enforce the difficulty to the spatio-temporal attention prediction model.
-Especially for the complex motion condition and various environment situations, the other dynamic objects in the background can easily disturb the prediction, as shown in by the results of TwoStream \cite{bak2017spatio} in Table. \ref{tab7}.
+In the overall performance evaluation, we compare the baselines on overall testing set of DADA (i.e., $71107$ frames in our case).
+Table. \ref{tab2} demonstrates the performance of all compared methods on overall testing set of DADA.
+Fig. \ref{fig10} demonstrates a qualitative evaluation, where some frame snapshots of different approaches are presented.

-In the dynamic attention prediction approaches, ACLNet generates the best SIM value while other metric values are not good enough.
-That is because the temporal consistency of our benchmark is not strong and with many variations, commonly reflected as the sudden fixation change when noticed the crash-object.
-On the contrary, we have a smaller frame duration in each input clip (5 frames) than ACNet (20 frames) to adapt this sudden change, and introduce the semantic variation to enforce the attention allocation.
-DR(eye)VE designed a shallow multi-branch 3D encoding module to represent the spatio-temporal variation (16 frames as input), which may be not adequate for the accidental scenarios with frequent motion and scene change.
-Therefore, the poor performance is generated.
-However, because of the large weight assignment for the critical frames, BDDA demonstrates a stable and good performance except from our method.
+From these results, our full model (Ours-TB.-GCN) outperforms others significantly.
+Two-branch version of our work is superior to the one branch version, because two-branch version fulfills a complementary fusion of details of vision information of RGB frames and semantic context of driving scene.
+Specially, GCN has the manifest promotion effect for the driver attention prediction because of the semantic context inferring of driving scene.

-For quantitive evaluation, we demonstrate some frame snapshots of different approaches in Fig. \ref{fig11}.
-From this figure, we can see that other methods are disturbed by other dynamic objects in background more or less, and the crossing person (in the first sequence in Fig. \ref{fig11}) has been noticed early by our model and a compact attention map is generated to the hit motorbike (in the second sequence in Fig. \ref{fig11}).
-Interestingly, an attention transition from the road vanishing point to the crossing person appeared in our model.
-The crash-object are noticed by the static attention prediction methods (SalGAN and SALICON) which focus on the frame-by-frame prediction without the temporal dynamic consideration.
-On the contrary, the dynamic models often drift attention to other irrelevant objects.
-Especially, MLNET and TwoStream show indiscriminate focusing to dynamic objects in the background.
+Interestingly, SALICON and SalGAN show promising performance.
+The underlying reason may be two folds.
+1) Static methods do not consider the complex motion in prediction, which could reduce the influence of the historical variation of scene that may be considered inappropriately; 2) The behind mechanism of driver attention allocation on temporal videos in challenging situations is complex and still unclear, which can enforce the difficulty to the spatio-temporal attention prediction model.
+For example, dynamic objects in the background can disturb the prediction easily, as shown by the results of TwoStream in Fig. \ref{fig10}(g).